GoogleCloudPlatform/spanner-migration-tool/README.md

 ### Minimal Downtime Data Migrations

-- Minimal downtime migrations for SQL Server and DynamoDB are not supported
+- Minimal downtime migrations for SQL Server, DynamoDB and PostgreSQL are not supported
 - Requires a direct connection to the database to run and hence will not be available while reading from Dump files.
 - Expected downtime will be in the order of a few minutes while the pipeline gets